Solving Prior Distribution Mismatch in Diffusion Models via Optimal Transport: Preliminaries and Related Works

-The authors of \cite{khrulkov2022understanding} show that the probability flow can be considered as an OT map under the initial assumption of a multivariate normal distribution.
-However, a counterexample of continuous initial distribution is provided in \cite{lavenant2022flow} to show that the probability flow is not optimal.
-Recently, Zhang et al.\cite{zhang2024formulating} further extend their conclusion and argue that the probability flow over any closed interval in $ (0,\infty) $ coincides with the OT map under the condition of finite training samples.
-In addition, Kwon et al.\cite{kwon2022score} indicate that DMs also minimize the Wasserstein distance between the true distribution and the generated distribution.
+\textbf{Intrinsic Relationship Between DMs and OT.} The authors of \cite{khrulkov2022understanding} show that the probability flow can be considered as an OT map under the initial assumption of a multivariate normal distribution.
+However, a counterexample of continuous initial distribution is provided in ref. \cite{lavenant2022flow} to show that the probability flow is not optimal.
+Recently, Zhang et al. \cite{zhang2024formulating} further extend their conclusions, and argue that the probability flow over any closed interval in $ (0,\infty) $ coincides with the OT map under the condition of finite training samples.
+In addition, Kwon et al. \cite{kwon2022score} indicate that DMs also minimize the Wasserstein distance between the true distribution and the generated distribution.